18 Oct 21 by justatest

 We need some colour

-To speed the process up a bit I bolted the work to a pallet on wheels, and in so doing decided that the new base upon which it stood/rolled should become part of the finished work itself.
+To speed the process up a bit I bolted the work to a pallet on wheels (so I could deftly spin it around to view from different angles whilst painting), and in so doing decided that the new base upon which it stood/rolled would become part of the sculpture itself.

 Is it sufficiently ridiculous at this point?